 Targeting of specific demographics is possible with your canvassing efforts.
 The types of demographics you can focus on are a little different to what you can do online.

-The types of demographics you can focus on with your pamphlets will look more like this
+The selections of households you can focus on with your pamphlets will look something like this

-• Homes with a large proportion of young families with children
+- Homes in areas with a large proportion of young families with children

 Some demographic groups that you will be able to reach with canvassing are also difficult to reach through other means.
 A good example is the 70+ age group.